Fried Zucchini Flowers Recipe (Crispy & Stuffed)

 Zucchini flowers are gaining popularity for several reasons.

-1. Distinctive Flavor and Texture
+1. Distinctive Flavour and Texture

 They offer a mild sweetness and delicate taste.
 When fried, they become light and crispy, creating a satisfying texture.
 As a result, they deliver a unique culinary experience.